pjrt/pjrt.github.io/about.md

 permalink: /about/
 ---

-A software engineer (Scala) at Gawker Media.
-I write mostly about stuff at work, maybe some functional programming.
+A software engineer (Scala) at Cake Solutions.
+I write mostly about stuff from work, maybe some functional programming.